 Coronavirus is actually the name of a family of viruses, thought to stem from animals.
 The COVID-19 illness that is currently spreading is a branch of these, and it can cause several symptoms, including pneumonia.
 There are still a few unknowns about the illness however, it’s thought it is spread through cough droplets, and contact with those already infected.
 It is thought the virus can survive on some surfaces for up to 72 hours however, research has proven it is quite difficult to get the virus from a surface as apposed to coming into contact with someone who is infected.
 Symptoms include shortness of breath, a cough and a fever – though these are common symptoms for other illnesses and do not necessarily mean the person has the illness.
 Whether you have developed any of the aforementioned symptoms or not, the Government is advising us to stay confined to our own homes so as to avoid passing Covid-19 to anyone else.
 Symptoms do not show for 5 – 7 days and although the risk of spreading the virus in this period is low, we need to do everything we can to stop Coronavirus getting any worse, spreading further and taking any more lives.

 The virus was thought to have started in Wuhan, China in late 2019.
-Since then, it has spread to other countries, becoming particularly prevalent in the United States, Italy, Spain and the UK.
+Since then, it has spread to other countries, becoming particularly prevalent in the United States and the UK.
 The virus entered the UK in early 2020 – with some of the first few cases being contained in York, North Yorkshire.
-Since then, the whole of the UK has been affected with over 265,200 cases at present (27.05.20) and over 37,000 deaths.
+Since then, the whole of the UK has been affected with over 285,400 cases at present (06.07.20) and over 44,220 deaths.
 It is likely that the virus will spread further before it gets better, but in the meantime, there are several things we can all do to prevent the spread.

 What are the risks?

-As of this month, the virus has affected more than 5,600,000 people across the world.
+As of this month, the virus has affected more than 11,500,500 people across the world.
 When the virus first came to the UK, the Chief Medical Officers advised us to avoid travelling, or seek medical advice if we had recently visited somewhere with the virus however in recent weeks, the UK as we know it has changed drastically in order to prevent the loss of life any further.
-The Government have announced what is being referred to as a ‘lockdown’ to try and ensure our safety.
-Schools, leisure facilities, bars, restaurants and any non-essential businesses are closed, with top brands such as McDonalds, Primark and Starbucks shutting their doors for the foreseeable future.
+The Government previously announced a lockdown in March that has honestly recently started to ease.
+Schools will start re-opening with plans for much of the hospitality industry reopening in July.
+Top brands such as McDonalds, Starbucks and Primark have also started to reopen with tested new safety measures in place to help staff and customers.
 Although, recent changes in some of the regulations may see some shops starting to re-open gradually whilst still adhering to strict social distancing measures.

 Should I be worried?